HEAD COACH DAWN PLITZUWEIT

-As a head coach, Plitzuweit led her teams to nine postseason appearances highlighted by a 2006 NCAA Division II Championship at Grand Valley State.
+As a head coach, Plitzuweit led her teams to 10 postseason appearances highlighted by a 2006 NCAA Division II Championship at Grand Valley State.
 She also guided Northern Kentucky through the NCAA Division I transition with four consecutive WBI berths.
-South Dakota reached the second round of the WNIT in her first season at the helm.
+The Coyotes earned a pair of WNIT berths, advancing to the quarterfinals of the tournament last season.

 Plitzuweit began her coaching career at her alma mater, Michigan Tech, under her collegiate coach, Kevin Borseth, in 1995.
 The pair teamed up for 11 seasons with stops at Michigan Tech, Green Bay and Michigan.